Page 2: Designing a Project

 The Visual Style tab allows the visual style of the project to be modified (see below).
 Mobile Data Studio provides a default colour scheme and graphics set, but these can be replaced with a custom design.
 Custom visual styles consist of a set of colours, fonts and graphics that are used to display pages, and are stored within the project file.
 The default Header JPG image in Mobile Data Studio is 1,280 pixels wide to cater for most devices in both portrait and landscape mode.

-When loading over the default graphics, ensure the JPG image used for the page Header image is at least 480 pixels wide (but may be up to 1300 pixels wide for use in Landscape view, and on Tablets, desktop and notebook PCs), and between 40 and 80 pixels high so it fills the required area on screen.
+When loading over the default graphics, ensure the JPG image used for the page Header image is at least 480 pixels wide (but preferably 1300 pixels wide for use in landscape view, and on Tablets, desktop and notebook PCs), and between 40 and 80 pixels high so it fills the required area on screen.
 The page Background pattern will be tiled vertically down the page, and can be JPG of any width and height.
-Below are example Header and Background JPG images used in the example Sales Force project.
-In Mobile Data Studio 8, the Sales Force images are 1,300 pixels wide to support use on Tablets in both portrait and landscape mode.
+Below are displayed example Header and Background JPG images used in the example Field Service Report project (at 800 pixels wide).
+In use the images should be 1,300 pixels wide to support use on Tablets in both portrait and landscape mode.

 Project Properties - Licence